natenka/pyneng-book-en/docs/source/book/20_jinja2/2_example.rst

 .. note::

-    The term "software interface" refers to the way Jinja works with input data and a template for generating output files.
+    Term "software interface" refers to the way Jinja works with input data and a template for generating output files.

 Modified example of previous script, template and data file (all files are in 2_example directory):